Endurance: Explorer Shackleton's ship found after a century

 “We have made polar history with the discovery of Endurance, and successfully completed the world’s most challenging shipwreck search,” said expedition leader John Shears.

 The British explorer Shackleton never achieved his ambition to become the first person to cross Antarctica via the South Pole.
-In fact, he never set foot on the continent.
+In fact, he never set foot on the continent during the failed Endurance expedition, though he did visit Antarctica during earlier voyages.

 “Despite being designed to resist collision with ice floes and to break through pack ice, Endurance could not withstand being crushed by heavy sea ice,” said Ann Coats, a maritime historian at the University of Portsmouth.